maning/learnosm/_posts/en/lgu1/0200-12-14-gpsessentials.md

    ![Satellites][]

-2. If there are at least 4 satellites, then you may start using the GPS Essentials features.
+2. If there are at least 4 satellites used in fix, then you may start using the GPS Essentials features.

 Creating Tracks
 -------------